The 50/30/20 Budget Rule Explained

 Start Today

 The best budget is one youโll actually follow.
 The 50/30/20 rule works because itโs simple enough to remember and flexible enough to adapt to your life.
 Open your banking app right now and see where your money went last month โ you might be surprised by what you find.
+Even a rough estimate of your current spending split is enough to get started.
+From there, pick one area to adjust, set up one automatic transfer, and build from that foundation over time.

 Get Smarter About Money